What is target market segmentation?

 Identify target consumer market

-The first step in target market segmentation is to clearly define the market.
+The first step in market segmentation is to clearly define the market.
 This means finding answers to key questions related to the customers in the target market.
 In-depth audience profiling will provide a comprehensive overview of the needs and expectations of the target customers in a particular market.

 Divide the market

 People attracted to the company’s products or services are likely to share certain characteristics.
-Identifying and defining these characteristics create market segments for target market segmentation.
-This step in target market segmentation process will help companies to refine their messaging and communication to specific customers.
-Developing customer personas and profile will help gather shared traits and consequently hone in on identifying patterns, gain insights into the trends, and bring in high-value customers.
+Identifying and defining these characteristics create market segments for market segmentation.
+This step in the target market segmentation process will help companies to refine their messaging and communication to specific customers.
+Developing customer personas and profiles will help gather shared traits and consequently hone in on identifying patterns, gain insights into the trends, and bring in high-value customers.

 Gather up-to-date and reliable data